 Our mission is to advance and capitalize on the dramatic progress in biological research, particularly in genome science and genome analysis tools, while focusing on urgent societal needs in energy, environment and health.
-BioZone researchers have particular expertise in environmental and industrial microbiology, enzymology, metabolic engineering, synthetic biology, food engineering, process design and analysis.
+BioZone researchers have particular expertise in environmental and industrial microbiology, enzymology, metabolic engineering, synthetic biology, food engineering, process design and technoeconomic assessment.

 BioZone's research facilities provide a collaborative space and cross-disciplinary approach that enable researchers to share knowledge, processes and equipment as they tackle difficult technical problems.
 The facility occupies the west wing of the upper two floors of the Wallberg Building at the University of Toronto, providing over 1,800 square metres of collaborative laboratory and research workspace.
 The facility's research labs house a wide array of analytical instruments for molecular biology, protein purification and identification, enzyme kinetics, substrate and metabolite analysis, microscopy and cell growth.
-The facilities include a state-of-the-art fee-for-service mass spectrometry facility.
+The facilities include a state-of-the-art fee-for-service mass spectrometry facility and equipment for protein characterization and biomanufacturing.